Practical 7: Unsupervised learning¶

 from scipy.cluster.hierarchy import dendrogram, linkage

-1. Let's load the dataset first using the function load_breast_cancer()
+1. Let's load the dataset first using the function load_breast_cancer().
+We can store it in the variable data.

 # Load the breast cancer dataset